rutvora/PS_Helper/README.md

 **_Commands:_**
 _Note:_ paste whatever you copied from chrome where I've written cookie
-_Windows Users: _ Use ./scraper.exe instead of ./scraper
+_Windows Users: _ Use scraper.exe instead of ./scraper
+_Mac Users: _ Use ./scraper_mac instead of ./scraper

 Create csv file
 `./scraper -g "cookie"` (with quotes)